arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 elements:

 *  A &lt;var:objID&gt; element, which MUST match an element referenced in the client &lt;check&gt; command.
 *  An OPTIONAL &lt;var:primary&gt; element.
-*  A &lt;var:status&gt; element, which explains in more details the availability status of the queried doamin.
+*  A &lt;var:status&gt; element, which explains in more detail the availability status of the queried domain.

 Example &lt;check&gt; response: